-Elementor allows you to pick a color palette for your website if you chose not to use your theme’s default one.
+Elementor allows you to pick a color palette for your website if you choose not to use your theme’s default one.
 You’ll have a choice of premade palettes, and you’ll also be able to pick a primary, secondary, text, and accent color of your liking.

-In the Default Fonts options, you’ll be able to choose the fonts for the primary and secondary headlines, as well as the body text and the accent text.
+In the Global Fonts options, you’ll be able to choose the fonts for the primary and secondary headlines, as well as the body text and the accent text.
 You can choose the font family and the weight of the characters.

 The Theme Style options only work if you’ve disabled Default Colors and Fonts on the Settings Page.
 In these options, you’ll be able to adjust anything from typography to form fields.
-It’s also the place where you can use Custom CSS to change the way your website looks if you have the Pro version of the builder.
+It’s also the place where you can use Custom CSS to change the way your website looks if you have the Pro version of the builder

 Right under the Search Widget bar, you’ll find Widgets — elements that work like units of content.
 You’ll see a Widget for the header, images, video, button, even dividers — these are the most minute building blocks of your page in Elementor.